outscale/terraform-provider-outscale/website/docs/d/net_attributes.html.markdown

 ---
 layout: "outscale"
-page_title: "3DS OUTSCALE: outscale_net_attributes"
+page_title: "OUTSCALE: outscale_net_attributes"
 sidebar_current: "outscale-net-attributes"
 description: |-
-  [Provides information about Net attributes.]
+  [Provides information about a specific Net attributes.]
 ---

 # outscale_net_attributes Data Source

-Provides information about Net attributes.
+Provides information about a specific Net attributes.
-For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+VPCs).
+For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+DHCP+Options).
 For more information on this resource actions, see the [API documentation](https://docs.outscale.com/api#updatenet).

 ## Example Usage

 ```hcl
 data "outscale_net_attributes" "net_attributes01" {
   net_id = "vpc-12345678"
 }
 ```

 ## Argument Reference